-(CNN) — The line stretches the length of a narrow stone-paved street in the heart of Barcelona's old quarter.
+(CNN) — The line stretches the length of a narrow stone-paved street in the heart of the old quarter in Barcelona, Spain.

 Flanked on both sides by Gothic palaces, a diverse and cosmopolitan crowd waits its turn to admire the works of one of the greatest geniuses in the history of art, Pablo Picasso.

 Travel now on an artistic journey that retraces the footsteps of Picasso:

 It may not be the largest or the one that holds the artist's most celebrated paintings, but Barcelona's Picasso Museum boasts some unique qualities that earn it a place of honor in the Picassian world.

 This is the only Picasso museum which the artist himself helped set up: a tribute to the powerful connection to Barcelona that the Malaga-born Cubist kept throughout his life.

 "This is the only place where you can get a full vision of Picasso's formative years, we have a very comprehensive collection covering the years of his youth," says Malen Gual, the museum's conservator.